terrywbrady/restBrainstorm/dataFlows.md

     * ?page = page number
     * ?size = page size
     * ?sort-mode = choose from available sort options, the default sort will be used if not specified
-    * POST Content - solr query for "search" repo, may include advanced search text and facet values
+    * Payload: solr query for "search" repo, may include advanced search text and facet values
     * returns [NodeContext](objectSchema.md#nodecontext) with search results and facets tailored to hits

 ***